EXCLUSIVE-Bank of Korea's Rhee says don't think S.Korea can end policy tightening before Fed | Headlines

 EXCLUSIVE-Bank of Korea's Rhee says don't think S.Korea can end policy tightening before Fed

-"So if the Fed continues to increase the interest rate, it will have a depreciation pressure for our currency.
-Although the BOK began raising interest rates before the Fed, with its first hike coming a year ago, "whether we can end earlier – I don’t think so."
-South Korea's inflation is largely the result of outside issues like energy prices, Rhee said.
-"If you ask me, whether I’m going to stop ...
+The BOK was among the first central banks to abandon pandemic-era monetary stimulus, raising its key policy rate by 2 percentage points since August last year to 2.5% .
+Dollar appreciation driven by Fed rate increases has added to inflation in many open economies around the world, including South Korea, as local currencies fall in value.

-The Bank of Korea must keep raising interest rates until inflation is in decline, but the central bank likely could not halt its tightening before the U.S. Federal Reserve, Governor Rhee Chang-yong said on Saturday.
-In an interview with Reuters, Rhee also said South Korea's central bank is ready to take steps including intervention to stabilize the won against the dollar, if needed, should the bank determine speculative forces are causing the currency's fall.
+The Bank of Korea (BOK) must keep raising interest rates until the rate of inflation is in decline, but the central bank likely could not halt its tightening before the U.S. Federal Reserve, Governor Rhee Chang-Yong said on Saturday.
+In an interview with Reuters, Rhee also said South Korea's central bank is ready to take steps including intervention to stabilize the won against the dollar if needed, should the bank determine speculative forces are causing the currency's fall.

-Dollar appreciation driven by Fed rate increases has added to inflation in many open economies around the world, including South Korea, as the local currency falls in value.
-"We are now independent from government, but we are not independent from the Fed," Rhee said.
+Dollar appreciation driven by Fed rate increases has added to inflation in many open economies around the world, including South Korea, as local currencies fall in value.
+"We are now independent of government, but we are not independent of the Fed," Rhee said.
 "So if the Fed continues to increase the interest rate, it will have a depreciation pressure for our currency.

 Although the BOK began raising interest rates before the Fed, with its first hike coming a year ago, "whether we can end earlier – I don't think so."
 South Korea's inflation is largely the result of outside issues like energy prices, Rhee said.